 Career Information for Reading Teachers

 Reading teachers work in K-12 schools or as reading consultants to other teachers.
-The average elementary school teacher salary in 2013 was $56,320, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reports that teaching job openings at the elementary school level are predicted to increase by 12% between 2012-2022, in part due to teacher retirement.
+The median elementary school teacher salary in 2015 was $54,890, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reports that teaching job openings at the elementary school level are predicted to increase by 6% between 2014-2024, in part due to teacher retirement.
 Job openings for new teachers are generally more available in crowded urban schools and remote rural locations.